zphixon/stones/README.md

 .......o....
 ```

-Each stone has a different weight.
-The table with the stone colors above is
+Each stone has a different weight, shown in the table above in increasing order.
-sorted by weight.
-As you can see, the lighter stones can move much further than
-the heavier stones.
-This introduces an interesting property: When a stone runs
-into another, it is possible that the stone can accidentally push it out of the
-way.
-This can lead to interesting errors.
-Consider the following:
+Stones are unable to occupy the same spot on the field due to an unfortunate quirk
+of physics.
+Consider the following program:

 ```
 b.....o.....     start